openhab/openhab-addons/bundles/org.openhab.binding.freeathomesystem/README.md

  - IP-touch panel (function: door opener, door ring sensor)
  - Virtual devices (e.g. virtual switch, RTC and detectors)

-**Information to virtual devices**
+**Information about virtual devices**
-Virtual device in the free@home smart-home system needs continuous keep-alive signal otherwise the free@home defive is marked as unresponsive.
+Virtual device in the free@home smart-home system needs continuous keep-alive signal otherwise the free@home device is marked as unresponsive.
 This keep-alive signal must be provided by a user script or set the TTL value of the virtual device to "-1" during the creation of the virtual device.

 # Tested SysAP Versions